LeonLow97-Sandbox/java-bootcamp/07-objects/README.md

 - Install _Java Code Generator_
 - To generate getters and setters
 - Right click in class -> Java Code Generators -> Generate Getters and Setters

+# Copy constructor to class

+## Mutable Object

+- Object with setters.
+- Avoid setting variables equal to each other.
+- Both variables will share a reference to the same object.

+# Create a copy constructor

+- When you want to make a copy of an object.
+- So 2 objects don't share the same reference.